GSA/digital-strategy/readme.md

 Items
 -----

 The items act as a machine-readable representation of the agency-specific action items outlined in the digital strategy, as well as a base schema for reporting on its progress.
-At the root level, the schema contains a timestamp indicating when it was last updated, as well as a list of all action items.
+At the root level, the schema contains a timestamp indicating when it was last updated and the schema version, as well as a list of all action items.

 Each action item can have the following properties: